nerc-project/nerc-docs/docs/openstack/persistent-storage/extending-volume.md

 ![Extending Volume](images/extending_volumes.png)

-Specify, the new extened size in GB:
+Specify, the new extened size in GiB:

 ![Volume New Extended Size](images/volume_new_extended_size.png)